Ecclefechan: Culture

-Robert Burns (1759–1796) composed a song entitled The Lass O' Ecclefechan.
+Robert Burns (1759–1796) composed a song entitled "The Lass O' Ecclefechan".

-Ecclefechan also has links to the Guinness family, the story of the Whistling Ploughboy of Ecclefechan under the title A Guinness With a Difference was produced by ministries and charts the ploughboy's influence under God on the Guinness family.
+Ecclefechan also has links to the Guinness family: the story of the Whistling Ploughboy of Ecclefechan under the title "A Guinness With a Difference" was written by Derick Bingham and published by TBF Thompson Ministries; it charts the ploughboy's influence under God on the Guinness family.

-"Oor Wullie" of The Sunday Post fame once got a day off school for spelling "Ecclefechan" correctly, and the Jocks and the Geordies of The Dandy once reminisced the Great Battle of Ecclefechan.
+"Oor Wullie" of The Sunday Post fame once got an afternoon off school for spelling "Ecclefechan" correctly (11 January 1948), and the Jocks and the Geordies of The Dandy once reminisced the Great Battle of Ecclefechan.

+In "A Drunk Man Looks at the Thistle", Hugh MacDiarmid writes: